Surging inflation is forcing people and businesses to adapt | Times Leader

 Though some of Leonard’s customers are still buying those pricier items, lower-income shoppers are trading down from beef to chicken and from blueberries to bananas.

 Outside the U.S., too, surging inflation is squeezing households and businesses.
 In Europe, energy costs have driven up consumer prices to the highest level since the euro launched more than 20 years ago.
-Annual inflation in the 19 countries that use the euro , according to the European Union’s statistics agency.
+Annual inflation in the 19 countries that use the euro hit 4.9% in November, according to the European Union’s statistics agency.
 Inflation has gone much higher in some other European countries, with Poland close to 8%, Lithuania above 9% and Turkey at an eye-popping 21%.

 For American consumers, the 6.8% jump in inflation for the 12 months that ended in November was the largest year-over-year increase since a 7.1% surge for the year ending in June 1982.
 That spike occurred at a time when the Federal Reserve had driven up interest rates to double digits in its effort to stem runaway inflation triggered by the oil price shocks of the 1970s.

 The persistence of high inflation has surprised the Fed, whose chair, Jerome Powell, had for months characterized inflation as only “transitory,” a short-term consequence of bottlenecked supply chains.
-Two weeks ago, though, , implicitly acknowledging that high inflation has endured longer than he expected.
+Two weeks ago, though, Powell signaled a shift, implicitly acknowledging that high inflation has endured longer than he expected.
 He suggested that the Fed will likely act more quickly to phase out its ultra-low-rate policies than it had previously planned.

 Doing so would put the Fed on a path to begin raising its key short-term interest rate as early as the first half of next year.
 That rate has been pegged at nearly zero since March 2020, when the coronavirus sent the economy into a deep recession.
 Borrowing rates would rise for some consumer and business loans.